-Special permission will be required for further registration if candidacy course requirement is not satisfactorily completed by the end of the second year of graduate study.
-For admission to candidacy an oral examination will be given covering the major and minor fields of study.
+The student's program during the first two years of graduate study should include a minimum of 63 units of advanced subjects in physics; for those students specializing in radio astronomy or in electronics advanced courses in electrical engineering and applied mechanics can be substituted.
+This program of study must be planned, and approved by the Department, during the first year, and special permission will be required for further registration if the candidacy course requirement is not satisfactorily completed by the end of the second year of graduate study.
+For admission to candidacy an oral examination will be given covering the entire field of study.

 A final draft of the thesis must be submitted at least six weeks before the commencement at which the degree is to be conferred.
-At least two weeks after submision of the thesis the student will be examined orally on the scope of his thesis and its relation to current research in astronomy.
+At least two weeks after submission of the thesis the student will be examined orally on the scope of his thesis and its relation to current research in astronomy.